xytis/xytis.github.io/content/story/ravnica_s05.md

 --"Cherries.
 Ripe ones at that."

-Nai looked with confusion at Katrille.
+Nai looked with confusion at Katrille, who as well as Shinigami left the poor merchant alone and stood nearby.

 --"Well you heard her.
 Bring some."